Code-Institute-Submissions/ci-milestone1/documentation/TESTING.md

 		1. If validation fails: form gives reason and suggests corrections
 		2. Else if validation passes: user is taken to a confirmation page

+## Differences between different browsers

+I have tested using Chrome, Edge, and Firefox.

+There are no significant differences in appeareance between browsers, aside from the HTML5 audio and video players which look different between the different browser software.

 ## Issues of Note